 For more information about deploying to Astro, see Deploy code.

-Once you upgrade to a Deployment on Astro to a new version of Astro Runtime, you cannot roll back or downgrade to a lower version.
-If you attempt to do so, you will see an error in the Astro CLI and your request to deploy will not succeed.
+After you upgrade a Deployment on Astro to a new version of Astro Runtime, the only way to downgrade is to roll back to a previous deploy.
+If you attempt to downgrade a Deployment by updating your Dockerfile, the Astro CLI produces an error and your request to deploy does not succeed.

 Step 8: Confirm your upgrade on Astro